Watch Jamie Campbell and mum Margaret open up.

 Jenna Boyd, Nathanael Campbell, Clive Carter, Mary Doherty, Robert Hands, Helen Hobson, Jonathan Andrew Hume, Harry Morrison, Emma Salvo, David Shannon, and Cat Simmons also join the bill.
 Mark Dugdale, Bob Harms, Kiara Jay, Kirsty Malpass, Tania Mathurin, Alexander McMorran, Brandon Lee Sears and Jennifer Tierney complete the West End cast.

-Played out against a score that mixes traditional Irish folk music with stirring musical theatre ballads, orchestrations and prayer music, Come From Away hurtles through it’s 90-minutes with panache and emboldened warmth.
+Played out against a score that mixes traditional Irish folk music with stirring musical theatre ballads, orchestrations and prayer music, Come From Away hurtles through it’s 100 minutes with panache and emboldened warmth.
 The ensemble – for this really is an ensemble show – are on stage throughout, switching between roles as Ganderites and Comes From Aways in the blink of an eye.

-We hear from travellers whose lives are rocked by the attacks at home, foreigners misplaced in a country that doesn’t speak their language, and homemakers, governmental officials and leaders whose lives are flipped upside down by the arrival of 7,000 strangers.
+We hear from travellers whose lives are rocked by the attacks at home, foreigners misplaced in a country that doesn’t speak their language, and homemakers, governmental officials and town leaders whose lives are flipped upside down by the arrival of 7,000 strangers.

 While the simple set (half of the band are also visible on stage, in the wings throughout) only goes to strengthen that the thing that really matters here are the stories at the heart of the show.